Bringing clarity to the franchise model

 Katrina Keith, a Molly Maid franchisee in the Dallas area, says access to operation and marketing tools from corporate are crucial to her success.
 She uses measurement tools and software from the franchise network to distill short-term objectives for workers in the office.
 Sticky notes and calendars remind her employees about long- and short-term revenue goals, she says.

 “It’s not enough for me to know; staff has to see the milestones every day and focus on working toward the goals,” Keith says.
-In addition, door hangers and other marketing tools the Dwyer Group provides are part of Keith’s business development.
+In addition, door hangers and other marketing tools Neighborly provides are part of Keith’s business development.

 Just remember: The founder of the McDonald’s franchise, Ray Kroc, once said that as a franchisee, you might be in business for yourself, but you are not in business by yourself.